amberin/amberin-firewalld/README.md

   aggressive control over the FirewallD configuration.
 * It is very fast, whereas I have found `puppet-firewalld` to be very slow and a bit of a resource hog.
-* It allows complete Hiera description of a zone, including services and rich rules, in the same hash, which in my opinion provides better overview.
+* It allows complete Hiera description of a zone, including any services and rich rules, in the same hash, which in my opinion provides better overview.